agnat/ncd/README.md

 ncd introduces `AsyncHandle<>`s.
 These handles are used to keep javascript objects alive while work is executing on a thread.
 This solves many common housekeeping tasks in an unobtrusive way.

+`AsyncFunctions` are thread-safe wrappers of javascript functions.
+They have the syntax of normal function calls but behind the scenes they emit an event on the main thread and invoke the function there.